On Fake News And A Pyrrhic Victory For White Heterosexual Men [Opinion]

 But, nevertheless, for the purpose of my argument, I’m going to treat Nick’s article as if it was written by, well, himself.
 Let’s take a look at some of his claims.

-It’s no secret that white heterosexual men (WHM) have dominated social, political, legal and economic spaces for thousands of years.
+It’s no secret that white heterosexual men (WHM) have dominated social, political, legal, and economic spaces for thousands of years.
 According to a study published in the Journal of Counseling & Development, men are deeply devoted to the system of patriarchy that favors them exclusively.

 “Androcentrism refers to the centrality of the male experience for all humans, independent of sexual and gender diversity within the culture (Bem, 1993).
 [White men] have an unearned yet normative advantage given to them by religious, educational, corporate, and family institutions.
 Men come into the world as the preferred sex; they earn more money than women for comparable work; they are not expected to change their names upon marriage, and it is assumed that their offspring will automatically take their names; nearly all human development models have been created by men and have been influenced by a male perspective; men own the majority of the world’s capital, despite the volume of non-remunerated women’s work throughout the globe (Robinson & Watt, 2001).”

 Women fought for suffrage; homosexuals fought for equality; black people fought for total emancipation and independence.
-During the 20th century, right up to our present in the 21st, the world has witnessed a gradual increase in marginalized people demanding recognition, respect and egalitarian legislation.
+During the 20th century, right up to our present in the 21st, the world has witnessed a gradual increase in marginalized people demanding recognition, respect, and egalitarian legislation.

 So why does the WHM feel threatened?